-In South Africa, public sector procurement is estimated to amount to approximately 14% of gross domestic product.
-Government procurement is therefore of huge significance and governments all over the world, including South Africa, increasingly make use of private entities to provide goods and services on behalf of government and its parastatals (SOCs).
+In South Africa, public sector procurement is estimated to amount to approximately 14% of the gross domestic product.
+Government procurement is therefore of huge significance and governments all over the world, including South Africa, increasingly make use of private entities to provide goods and services on behalf of the government and its parastatals (SOCs).

-Government procurement is expanding and due to its magnitude there is a wide range of groups with an interest in public procurement.
-It is therefore of huge significance, as ultimately it is the tax payers’ money that is being spent and public procurement has a big role to play regarding a country’s development.
+Government procurement is expanding and due to its magnitude, there is a wide range of groups with an interest in public procurement.
+It is therefore of huge significance, as ultimately it is the taxpayers’ money that is being spent and public procurement has a big role to play regarding a country’s development.

 Public procurement is of huge political and economic significance and differs vastly from private procurement.
 It relates to:

 - Achievement of different policies (the policy and philosophy behind government contracting being that the state must provide for its citizens).

 - The importance, from a public interest point of view, of their subject matter.